XiaoouPan/conquer/README.md

 ## Common errors or warnings

-A collection of error / warning messages we received from issues or e-mails and their solutions:
+A collection of error / warning messages and their solutions:

 * Error: smqr.cpp: 'quantile' is not a member of 'arma’. **Solution**: 'quantile' function was added into `RcppArmadillo` version 0.9.850.1.0 (2020-02-09), so reinstalling / updating the library `RcppArmadillo` will fix this issue.